💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 All Databox’s social media dashboard templates come pre-built with the most commonly tracked metrics and are fully customizable.
 You can browse our library of social media dashboards and pick the right one for your purposes.

-A well-made financial reporting dashboard will give you insight into your business’ bank accounts, cash flows, sales, expenses, etc. Databox’s financial reporting dashboards like this Quickbooks financial report can be integrated with accounting or financial reporting software and streamline the whole reporting process with just a few clicks.
+A well-made financial reporting dashboard will give you insight into your business’ bank accounts, cash flows, sales, expenses, etc. Databox’s financial reporting dashboards like this Quickbooks financial report can be integrated with accounting and streamline the whole reporting process with just a few clicks.

 You can use them to track your company’s financial transactions, open and unpaid invoices, debits and credits, and many more metrics.
 They can even visualize cash flow projections and allow you to sort all the data by any category you wish.